selamgit/Irregular-Grid-for-Local-Otsu-Segmentation/README.md

 the MIP technique, firstly, all raw image frames (for i=1, 2,…, N, where N is the total number of frames to be analyzed) is rendered.
 Secondly, this rendered image is segmented by simply applying manually set threshold value so as to satisfyingly reveal all tracer particles.
+(Alternative option: instead of using one global grid, skip this step-A and start using each frame sequence of the original image as an input in the following step-B, in which it will create different local grids for each frame).

 ```